 Come in next Tuesday night at 7.15pm to Breathe.
 We will do this for about 30 minutes then hit a fun team workout afterwards.
 Please do not be late.

 Posted on March 30, 2017, in Kaizen, Motivation and tagged Boronia Park, Breath, CrossFit, CrossFit Geo, Fitness Facility, GEO, Gladesville, gym, gymnastics, Hunters Hill, Lane Cove, Meadowbank, MetCon, Personal training, Putney, Ryde, Strength and Conditioning, Weightlifting, west ryde, Wim Hof.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on BREATH IS POWER.